Are There Natural Remedies for Cellulitis?

 Vitamins C and E

-Supplements that contain vitamins C and E can be helpful when treating cellulitis, as these are antioxidants and can help prevent inflammation by nature.† In a nutshell, these supplements can help minimize the swelling and pain that you experience from a cellulitis infection.†
+Supplements that contain vitamins C and E can be helpful for cellulitis, as these are antioxidants and can help prevent it.† In a nutshell, these supplements can help minimize the swelling and irritation that you experience from cellulitis.†

 However, vitamin C can sometimes interfere with medications, especially blood-thinning medications.
 You should always speak to a physician before taking any natural remedy or additional supplement in conjunction with your treatment to avoid any side effects.